 Dawn and Dusk

 The length of twilight time is dependent on your proximity to the equator.
-Closer to the poles twilight time will be longer.
-Often twilight is referred to as ‘Blue Hour‘ by photographers because the light and sky can have a blue tint.
+The closer you are to the poles, the longer the twilight time will be.
+Often twilight is referred to as blue hour by photographers because the light and sky can have a blue tint.

 Whoever coined this term did not live near the equator.
 We do not get anywhere close to an hour of twilight in the tropics.

 This is the time shortly after sunrise and shortly before sunset.
 It doesn’t always last for an hour.

 When the sun is closer to the horizon, its rays travel through more of the earth’s atmosphere.
 This softens the light and causes it to be a warmer color temperature.

 Many photographers consider the golden hour to be an optimal time to take photos.
 The soft, warm light is easier to work with because the contrast is lower.

 Creating backlit portraits during the golden hour can be easier than at other times of the day.
 Light will be lower and less harsh than in the middle of the day.
 You may need a higher ISO, a slower shutter speed, and/or wider aperture than in the middle of the day.

 Lens flare caused by the sun’s low angle can occur when you are pointing your camera in the direction of the sun.